TheosCreation/NecroStrike/CONTRIBUTING.md

 If you are interested in contributing to the project I would greatly appreciate it please get in touch,

-Please Contact me on Discord: Theo Morris
+Please Contact me on Discord: TheoMorris